LeifAndersen/racket-sml/README.md

           location: "MA"}]
 ```

 Finally, double curly braces become strings, and can use Racket's `@-expressions` to escape to SML code.
-For example:
+For example (using semi-colon for comments):

 ```
-#lang sml
+#lang sml ; readme.sml
 title: "A readme file"
 author: [{name: "Leif"
           location: {{Cambridge, @MA}}}